Here’s the beach information you need to know:

 Beach-going is a way of life on St. Simons Island.

-The ambient climate allows year-round enjoyment, so pick your pleasure: surfing, shelling, sunbathing, jogging, picnicking, fishing, bird watching, volleyball, biking, swimming.
+The ambient climate allows year-round enjoyment, so pick your pleasure: surfing, shelling, sunbathing, jogging, picnicking, fishing, bird watching, volleyball, biking and swimming.
 Lifeguards on duty from June 1 until Labor Day.

 St. Simons Island features two public beaches.

 Massingale Park Beach is the most popular, with a picnic area, bathhouse, and even an on-duty lifeguard from June 1st until Labor Day.
 Parking and fishing are both free at Massingale, and drinking is allowed.
-The second beach on the St. Simons Island is the Coast Guard Station Beach, which also has a bathhouse and showers, as well as on-duty lifeguards and permitted drinking.
+The second beach on St. Simons Island is the Coast Guard Station Beach.
+It also has a bathhouse and showers.
+Lifeguards are on duty and drinking is permitted.

 Beach Rules for Glynn County: